tgoulder4/stationspy/README.md

-# trainspy - coming soon
+# trainspy
 Get departures at any UK train station & recieve updates on trains throughout their journey via a custom made RTT API.

 ## Install trainspy
 ```js